money-on-chain/sc-moc-decentralized-exchange/integration-to-TEX.md

 ## Official TEX ABIS

-In the TEX repository you can find the [official ABIs of the platform](PONER LINK A LA PLATAFORMA).
+In the TEX repository you can compile the [official project of the platform](https://github.com/money-on-chain/sc-moc-decentralized-exchange).
 You can use them to build your own decentralized applications to invoke the functions of smart contracts.

 We can also compile the contracts to generate the ABIS that will be saved in the _./build/contracts_ dir.
 You can do this with the following commands: